kamal-github/Kamal-Blog/_posts/handle-time-zone/2019-09-22-handle-time-zone-in-go.md

 Now, the other and most important thing is to read and convert it into any timezone.

 Below is an example of how we can achieve this in Go.
-Let’s first define a map from country to [IANA identifiers](https://www.iana.org/time-zone) and some utility functions.
+Let’s first define a map from country to [IANA identifiers](https://www.iana.org/time-zones) and some utility functions. s
 {% highlight go %}
 package main